-We present our results by examining behavior over the three stages of the experiment.
-First, we provide some simple descriptive information about the tastes of participants which we gathered in Stage 1.
-We then explore the privately-informed choices of participants in Stage 2 and show how they (i) make choices that accord with both their stated ratings towards the businesses and a weak aversion to risk; and (ii) utilize the information from their noisy signals.
+We organize our results by examining behavior over the three stages of the experiment.
+First, we provide some simple descriptive information about the tastes of participants gathered in the Survey Stage.17 We then explore the privately-informed choices of participants in the Actor Stage and show how they (i) made choices that accord with both their stated ratings towards the businesses and a weak aversion to risk; and (ii) utilized the information from their noisy signals.
 These choices form an important foundation for studying social learning, since they are correlated with participants' stated preferences and they reflect their private information.

-Finally, we turn to our main analyses, which focus on inferences in Stage 3.
-We first show that inferences from observers follow some of the comparative statics predicted by rational learning.
+Finally, we turn to our main analyses, which examine participants' behavior in the Observer Stage.
+We first show that observers' inferences follow some of the comparative statics predicted by rational learning.
 However, we show that these inferences also differ in significant ways.
 In particular, observers systematically over- and under-infer from the actions they see.
-Moreover, we show that these distorted beliefs depend on the observers' own taste as predicted by a model of projection bias and are not merely an artifact of cross-person heterogeneity or measurement error.
+Moreover, we show that observers' beliefs depended on their own tastes as predicted by a model of projection bias, and this dependency is not merely an artifact of cross-person heterogeneity or measurement error.
 We conclude by demonstrating that observers' inferences have a significant effect on the choices they make after (mis)learning.